forese-tech-19/Forese-Site/README.md

 # Forese-Site

-The official site for the placement cell of SVCE- Forese
+The official site for the placement cell of SVCE - Forese